MUTOR-2/ScienceOfMusic/_units/03/index.md

 So far we have discussed the auditory system's processing of sounds and its various dimensions, such as frequency and amplitude.
 We have also started to touch on the interactions between different auditory dimensions, such as the interaction between frequency and loudness as shown by the Fletcher-Munson curves.
 However, music is not just a series of auditory stimuli.
 Information from other modalities, such as vision and touch, also play important roles in the musical experience.
 What is seen can influence what is heard, and this is especially true from a Top-Down perspective.

 Soundtracks in movies offer one case of auditory perception enhancing visual perception.
 The use of sound effects and soundtracks in the film industry relies heavily on AudioVisualInteraction, and much research has shown that auditory, visual, and tactile sensations influence each other in perceptual as well as cognitive processing.
-In one particular study by Marilyn Boltz (2001), video clips were paired with positive, neutral, and negative soundtracks and shown to study participants.
+In one particular study by Marilyn Boltz {% include cite ref="boltz" %}, video clips were paired with positive, neutral, and negative soundtracks and shown to study participants.
 After viewing the films, participants were asked to rate how well certain adjectives described the content of the video (e.g. "What adjective best describes the man's intentions for following the womann? benevolent / malevolent")
 Participants rated videos with positive soundtracks as being better described by positive adjectives, and videos with negative soundtracks using negative adjectives.
 Videos with no soundtracks were rated as relatively neutral.
 This study shows strong effects of musical stimuli on the perception of meaning and emotional content of visual scenes.

 {% include img-figure url="./effect_boltz.png" description="Boltz soundtrack study" %}